ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 - The rOpenSci Team
 date: '2026-01-05'
 slug: yearinreview2025
 description: a post where we reflect on a year of shared learning and collaboration.
-Take a look at our rOpenSci wrap-up and our plans for 2026.
+Take a look at our wrap-up and our plans for 2026.
 tags:
   - community
 params: